-Little India is among Singapore’s most colourful and tantalising neighbourhoods; here’s our insider’s guide to all the best restaurants, sites, and hidden shopping spots, mama!
+Little India in Singapore is one of the most colourful and tantalising neighbourhoods; here’s our insider’s guide to all the best restaurants, sites, and hidden shopping spots!

 The first thing that strikes you about Little India is the palpable buzz in the air, be it day or night.
 It’s as if the minute you enter Serangoon Road, you are transported to a different land, a uniquely vibrant and colourful neighbourhood — a definitive piece of multi-cultural Singapore.